facepalmdriven/pyapid/README.md

 ## Unit tests

-Modern python testing means using [Pytest](), the excellent framework that makes writing tests a joy.
-If you don't already know about Pytest, you stop doing whatever else you are doing and learn more about it!
+Modern python testing means using the excellent framework that makes writing tests a joy, the magnificent [Pytest](https://docs.pytest.org).
+If you don't already know about it, you stop doing whatever else you are doing and learn more about it.

-Pytest integrates nicely wit VC Code, PyCharm and many other IDEs, has an extensive plugin ecosystem and can be used effectively from CLI too.
+VC Code, PyCharm and many other IDEs integrate with Pytest nicely, it also has an extensive plugin ecosystem, and can be used effectively from CLI.

-Writing test is important, fun, and noble, but it is not the end of the story.
+Writing tests is important, fun, and noble, but it is not the end of the story.
 For example consider looking into [Atheris](https://github.com/google/atheris/) and [Hypothesis](https://hypothesis.readthedocs.io).
 Once again Go actually has Python beat here, as there is excellent automatic fuzzing [support in the standard toolchain](https://go.dev/doc/tutorial/fuzz).